-Looking to get started in dog agility?
-It's a great activity for both you and your dog, and can be so rewarding.
+How to get started in dog agility - It's a great activity for both you and your dog, and can be so rewarding.
 Take a look at how to go about taking up this exciting hobby...

-- To get started in agility, find a good club or trainer in your area.
-The Kennel Club has a list of registered clubs and trainers, but there are also some really good trainers who aren't registered with the KC because they don't want to pay the registration fee.
+- To get started in dog agility, find a good club or trainer in your area.
+We have plenty of information on dog agility and The Kennel Club has a list of registered clubs and trainers, but there are also some really good trainers who aren't registered with the KC because they don't want to pay the registration fee.
 So, it's worth searching the internet or asking at your local vet's.

 - A couple of agility training sessions a week is plenty, combined with a little practice at home.